 To maximise returns on both our own and our clients land, using sustainable yet efficient and progressive farming techniques.

-- We run with two Claas Combines, a 780 with a 12 metre header and a 600 with a 9 metre header, this allows us to cover up to 100 hectares a day which is essential in the sometimes unpredictable Scottish summers.
+We run with two Claas Combines, both 780's with 12 metre headers which allows us to cover up to 100 hectares a day which is essential in the sometimes unpredictable Scottish summers.

 With a 20 mile radius to manage, logistics can be difficult as we run all our produce straight off the combines and back to the home farm at Easter Rhynd.
 Therefore we employ the use of a 30 tonne Western Chaser Bin to collect the grain from the combines and transfer onto lorries to be brought back to Easter Rhynd.